pnp/powershell/documentation/Remove-PnPWeb.md

 ### -Identity

-The identifier of a subsite, the subsite instance or name of the subsite
+The identifier of a subsite, the subsite instance or name of the subsite.

 ```yaml
 Type: WebPipeBind